ftccats/ftccats.github.io/README.md

 1. Fearlessly learn multiple engineering disciplines to solve a problem.
 2. Be respectful and grateful and share what you learned.

-The site intends to explain the essentials of be a team member.
+The site intends to explain the essentials of being a team member.
 *	Indexed high quality educational materials.
 *	Share First Hand Experience to overcome typical setup technical challenges.
 *	The Share the process to finish a project and best practices